tiagoalexbastos/DB-HCI-Project/README.md

 # Database / HCI Project
 Database / HCI Project - 2016

-C# WPF app developed for HCI and DB.
+C# WPF app developed for HCI with a SQL DB used to store/search for Gene's, Protein's and Mutations.

-Gene/Protein app.